telegrambotdev/keepTelegram/README.md

 ## Contribute

-Let people know how they can contribute into your project.
-A contributing guideline will be a big plus.

-> Pull requests are welcome.
+Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
-Also look at the [CONTRIBUTING.md](link).
+Also look at the [CONTRIBUTING.md](https://github.com/mezgoodle/keepTelegram/blob/master/CONTRIBUTING.md).

 ## Credits